Steve Morison: Hornchurch

 Having held talks with Cardiff City about a return to the club, Morison was appointed as manager of Isthmian League Premier Division club Hornchurch on 8 June 2023.
 Hornchurch led the Isthmian League Premier Division during the first half of the 2023–24 season, recording 16 victories, five draws and one defeat in Morison's 22 league matches in charge.
 Following Hornchurch's 1–1 home draw against Horsham on 6 January 2024, Morison announced his departure to Hornchurch supporters in the clubhouse, confirming that he was taking on the managerial position at Sutton United.
 Hornchurch chairman Alex Sharp stated: "I'm disappointed to confirm that Steve will be leaving us after six months, following probably the most impressive first half of a season we have ever seen".

 Sutton United

 Morison was appointed manager of League Two last-placed club Sutton United on 6 January 2024.
 His first match in charge was a 2–2 draw with promotion-chasing Barrow on 13 January 2024.
 Under Morison's management, Sutton's form improved, with the club winning four consecutive matches to briefly move out of the relegation zone for the first time since August 2023.
 However, they were relegated following a 4–4 draw with Milton Keynes Dons on the final match of the season.
 Following the relegation, Morison stated that he was "not going anywhere", and led Sutton to a 12th-place finish in the National League in 2024–25.
 After one win from nine matches at the start of the 2025–26 season, he left the club by mutual consent on 17 September 2025.

+Morison joined Leicester City as a loans manager ahead of the 2026–27 season, overseeing the club's loan programme and the development of academy players.